linode/docs/docs/products/compute/compute-instances/guides/rescue-and-rebuild/index.md

 ### Restoring from a Backup

 If you previously enabled the [Backup Service](https://www.linode.com/backups), you may be able to restore one of the backups to the Compute Instance.
-Review the [Restoring from a Backup](/docs/products/storage/backups/#restore-from-a-backup) section (specifically, the [Restore to an Existing Compute Instance](/docs/products/storage/backups/guides/restore-to-an-existing-instance/) section) of the [The Backup Service](/docs/products/storage/backups/) guide for instructions.
+Review the [Restore a Backup to an Existing Compute Instance](/docs/products/storage/backups/guides/restore-to-an-existing-instance/) guide for instructions.

 If you created backups with an application other than Linode's Backup Service, review the application's instructions to restore a backup to the Compute Instance.